Timemore c3 marble background

 1Zpresso Q2

-The Q2 also comes with a new burr compared to previous iterations, and this new burr works for espresso and produces a cup profile that provides even more cup clarity.
+The Q2 is an outstanding hand grinder that will give you a pleasing cup profile.
+It comes with a new burr set compared to previous iterations; the so-called heptagonal burr set.
+This set works for espresso and produces a cup profile with sweetnes and clarity.

 Fellow Ode Brew Grinder